A Landau-Zener formula for the Adiabatic Gauge Potential: Transition probability

 In other words, adding the AGP to the Hamiltonian replaces (\ref{eq:LZformula}) by

 We consider the interpolation between these two results by calculating $P_\eta(\delta)$, the probability of non-adiabatic transitions for the one-parameter family of Hamiltonians

-where the strength $\eta$ of the AGP term tunes the Hamiltonian from the LZMS model at $\eta=0$ to the counterdiabatic regime at $\eta=1$.
+where the strength $\eta$ of the AGP term tunes the Hamiltonian from the LZSM model at $\eta=0$ to the counterdiabatic regime at $\eta=1$.
 We find that, for small $\delta$,

 Interestingly, the usual LZ exponent of order $1/\delta$ is unchanged.
 Instead, the AGP suppresses this estimate by a delta-independent prefactor which exactly vanishes for $\eta\to 1$.
 We show that this prefactor appears due to a topological phase introduced by the AGP, which is singular in the complex time plane.
-This is different, for example, from the mechanism in (\cite{takayoshi2021nonadiabatic}), where the counterdiabatic regime appears because the leading degeneracy moves away from the real axis, thereby changing the dynamical exponent.
+This is different, for example, from the mechanism in \cite{takayoshi2021nonadiabatic}, where the counterdiabatic regime appears because the dynamical exponent changes.